Perdomo - Legacy Brand Deep Dive

 It is here that tobacco legend Aristides Garcia and his crew of master blenders and cultivation experts kick the quality control side of things into overdrive.
 As he oversees everything from the fermentation process forward, including the draw testing of every single cigar to guarantee a perfect puff every time, the 75+ years of experience Senior Garcia provides shows his dedication to the craft.

 Tobacco Nerd Note: Perdomo Cigar’s modest beginnings may have begun Nick's Cigar Co., but its break-up paved the way for far larger aspirations.
 What began with no more than three cigar rollers and a duo of packers, who happened to be Nick Perdomo and his wife, has since evolved into an operation with approximately 4,800 people turning no fewer than 38,880,000 tobacco leaves per year, each of which is harvested by hand the old fashioned way.
+Furthermore, each cigar produced by the Perdomo Family is inspected a whopping 17 times before being deemed worthy of distribution.

 Parting Puffs

 Regardless as to whether or not you adore, dislike, or remain indifferent over Perdomo’s cigars, it is impossible to overlook the company’s obsession with quality control.
+Dedicated, diligent, and immeasurably creative when it comes to fermentation methods and formulating premium cigar blends, Perdomo remains a top contender in an increasingly competitive market.

-So next time you plan on packing some cigars for a trip, remember what Nick Perdomo said about blowing smoke rings while sitting around the campfire.
+So next time you plan on packing cigars for a trip, remember what Nick Perdomo said about blowing smoke rings while sitting around the campfire.
 Cigars are meant to be a celebratory experience.
 A chance to set time aside for friends and family, and enjoy the camaraderie and nuances that only a premium cigar blend can offer.